Null53c/hooking-tutorial/README.md

 What did we do?
 Instead of reducing the hp by 15, we add 15 to our current hp and THEN call the real reduceHP function.
 Even though the hp will be reduced by 15 in the real function, you won't lose any HP since you added 15 in your function.

 In other words:   <br><br>
-Hooking allows you to intercept precise branches of execution and redirect them to injected code that you’ve written to dictate what the game should do next, and it comes in a variety of flavors.
+Hooking allows you to intercept precise branches of execution and redirect them to injected code that you’ve written to dictate what the game or a program should do next, and it comes in a variety of flavors. for example:
 * Call Hooking ( A call hook directly modifies the target of a CALL operation to point to a new piece of code ).
 * VF Table Hooking ( Virtual function (VF) table hooks don’t modify assembly code.
 Instead, they modify the function addresses stored in the VF tables of classes ).
 * IAT Hooking ( IAT hooks actually replace function addresses in a specific type of VF table, called the import address table (IAT).
 Each loaded module in a process con-tains an IAT in its PE header ).